foragerr/wenblok/README.md

 # Wen Blok !?

-Hosted at https://foragerr.github.io/wenblok/ , Wenblock displays a list of of STX blocks with some significance and their approximate calendar time.
+Wenblock displays a list of of interesting STX blocks, their approximate calendar time.

-The blocks listed on the page are in this file: https://github.com/foragerr/wenblok/blob/main/blocks.json

 # Adding Blocks

-To add additional blocks to Wenblok's list, please raise a PR against this repo.
+The blocks listed on the page are in this file: https://github.com/foragerr/wenblok/blob/main/blocks.json To add additional blocks to track in Wenblok's list, please raise a PR against this repo.

 # Issues